uthpalaherath/MatSciScripts/README.md

 # MatSciScripts

-This repo contains a set of scripts I wrote for research purposes.
+This repository contains a set of scripts I wrote for research purposes.